jbennie/sugar/doc/contribute.md

 1. Pre-configured to write ES6/7 Using babel
 2. Pre-configured to write tests through karma
 3. Basically, clone and start working

+<a id="contribute-become-maintainer"></a>
+## Become an official maintainer

+We would be more than pleased if you want to help us keep and push Coffeekraken forward.
+To do so, follow these steps:

+1. Contribute to our repositories at least a couple times
+2. Drop us a line to [hello@coffeekraken.io](mailto:hello@coffeekraken.io) with:
+	- Your motivations in just few lines
+	- Your github username
+	- Some kind words are appreciated... ☕️

+<a id="contribute-donation"></a>
+## Make a small donation

+As all the open source projects out there, the Coffeekraken team works proudly and freely to provide you the nicest tools possible.
+You can show your gratitude by just dropping some kind lines to [hello@coffeekraken.io](hello@coffeekraken.io), or by making a small (large donations are accepted as well) donation [here (paypal)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ENAXDUGMWU2PQ).